cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.1.5v1
 Sensitive accounts SHALL be added to Defender for Office 365 Protection in the strict preset security policy.
 - _Rationale:_ Unauthorized access to a sensitive account may result in greater harm than a standard user account.
 Adding sensitive accounts to the strict preset security policy, with its increased protections, better mitigates their increased risk.
 - _Last modified:_ June 2023

-#### MS.DEFENDER.1.6v1
-Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided that they are added to one or more custom policies that offer comparable protection.
-- _Rationale:_ In some cases, specific users might need flexibility that is not offered by the preset policies.
-In these cases, these users' accounts should be added to a custom policy that conforms as closely as possible to the settings used by the preset policies (see the **Resources** section for more details).
-- _Last modified:_ June 2023

 ### Resources